RYANAIR5719/GeoFS-Flight-Protection/README.md

 # GeoFS-Flight-Protection
-This add-on essentially prompts the user to click "OK" to confirm their actions every time they press the [TAB] or [V] key to protect any interference with their flight.
+This add-on essentially prompts the user to click "OK" to confirm their actions every time they press the [TAB] (which teleports them to the location of the camera) or [V] (which opens replay mode and can cause the location of the aircraft to shift forward after exiting it) key to protect any interference with their flight.
 ## How to Use This Add-on?
-There are essentially two ways to do this.
+There are two ways to do this.
 One of them is easy but is quite annoying, while the other one is complicated but only needs to be done once.
 ### Method 1: JavaScript Console
 This method is pretty simple, but requires the code to be manually pasted into the console every time you open the simulator.
 1. Open the Inspect Panel of your browser by either using a keybaord shortcut, or right-clicking anywhere on the webpage and choosing the "Inspect" or "Inspect Element" button.